Shikha954/Movie-Recommendation-System/README.md

 data from MovieLens 25M dataset.
 * Utilized machine learning algorithms and data manipulation techniques with Pandas to analyze user preferences and generate accurate movie recommendations.
-* Created an intuitive user interface using Jupyter Notebook, allowing users to input movie names and instantly convert to readme
+* Created an intuitive user interface using Jupyter Notebook, allowing users to input movie names and instantly